cfengine/documentation/reference/special-variables/sys.markdown

 A variable containing the number of CPU cores detected.
 On systems which provide virtual cores, it is set to the total number of virtual, not physical, cores.
-In addition, on a single-core system the class "1\_cpu" is set, and on multi-core systems the class "*n*\_cpus" is set, where "*n*" is the number of cores identified.
+In addition, on a single-core system the class `1_cpu` is set, and on multi-core systems the class *n*`_cpus` is set, where *n* is the number of cores identified.

 ```cf3
     reports: